Nephrops norvegicus: Fisheries

+Commercial fishing for N. norvegicus has developed rapidly starting in the 1960s and is now one of the "most economically important fisheries in Europe", about 58% in the UK, 12% in Ireland, and 7% in the Mediterranean (Italy, Spain, Greece).
+This is a recent phenomenon: "unlike 50 years ago [1960s], [it] is now regarded as a delicious shellfish by chefs and consumers throughout Europe".
+N. norvegicus has been known in the Mediterranean longer, but until recently, "British fishermen dumped langoustines they caught as they were deemed not worth the effort".

-The muscular tail of Nephrops norvegicus is frequently eaten, and its meat is known as scampi or langoustine.
+The muscular tail of N. norvegicus is frequently eaten, and its meat is known as scampi or langoustine.
 N. norvegicus is eaten only on special occasions in Spain and Portugal, where it is less expensive than the common lobster, Homarus gammarus.
 N. norvegicus is an important species for fisheries, being caught mostly by trawling.
 Around 60,000 tonnes are caught annually, half of it in the United Kingdom's waters.

 Besides the established trawling fleets, a significant number of fleets using lobster creels have developed.
 The better size and condition of lobsters caught by this method yield prices three to four times higher than animals netted by trawling.
 Creel fishing was found to have a reduced impact on the seafloor, require lower fuel consumption, and allow fishermen with smaller boats to participate in this high-value fishery.
 It has therefore been described as a reasonable alternative to demersal towed gears, and the allocation of additional fishing rights for this type of take has been suggested.